ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/buddy_role.md

 ---

-*You have already attended a brainhack, are keen in welcoming new members in the Brainhack community?
+*You have already attended a brainhack and are keen on welcoming new members in the Brainhack community?
  Sign up as a **Brainhack buddy**!
 You will be paired with an attendee who is coming to their first hackathon.
-You will spend 1-hour a day with them to help their onboarding.* Detailed info below.
+You will spend 1-hour a day with them to help with their onboarding.* Detailed info below.

 ---